pfeodrippe/miracle/README.md

 _It takes a Miracle to reach Arcadia_

-# Miracle - An Arcadia opiniated fork of monroe, the nREPL client
+# Miracle - an Arcadia nREPL client
 Miracle is a fork of [Monroe](https://github.com/sanel/monroe), which in turn is a nREPL client for Emacs.
 Miracle is meant to be used with ClojureCLR in general, and Arcadia in particular.

 Since [Arcadia](https://github.com/arcadia-unity/Arcadia) runs on CLR there are some things that needed to be changed in Monroe in order for e.g. jump to definiton to work.